Productivity is contagious

 You won’t be mind-blowingly productive every day.
 When you’re in a funk, give yourself some grace.
 You’ll rebound a lot quicker that way.

 Speaking of breaks, take those often.
 Five minutes of focused breathing or stretching your legs will not sabotage your day.
 Periodically refresh yourself so you can come back and focus.
+Your mood affects your productivity, so do what you must to ensure that you’re always feeling how you need to for optimum results at work.

 13. Acknowledge You’re More Than A DPM